Transaction-Time Verification

 Document Preservation

-The vendor does not need to guarantee long-term availability of the document at the URL.
+The service does not need to guarantee long-term availability of the document at the URL.
 The document only needs to be downloadable when the agent transacts.
 After that, the proof lives with the parties — the document in their possession and the hash in the receipt.

 A hash without a document is a proof without evidence.